-Before we planted the Junction Church, I had a dream of a community where incredible musicianship would be provoked and amazing songs would be produced for the glory of God.
+Before we planted the Junction Church, I had a dream of a community where incredible musicianship would be provoked and amazing songs would be produced.
 You see, I seriously reckon that church ought to be the most brilliantly creative community in town.
 So I guess part of the reason for this blog is to do some provoking!

 For me, music is a passion.
 Growing up in Belfast, I studied classical piano at the school of music.
 This was one of the greatest institutions in the city, inspiring creativity during the weary days of ‘the troubles’.
 It wasn’t easy to get into it (which gave it a certain prestige) – and the standard of teaching was absolutely first rate.
 Whilst there, I went on to develop a keen interest in jazz piano, and that fascination has never gone away.
 I love music today more than ever.
 When it’s bad and ill-disciplined, I’m appalled by it.
 When it’s really good, I SO appreciate it!